17 Awesome Things to Do in Dawson City, Yukon

 Jesse was an amazing guide, and we really got so much more understanding for what makes Dawson City tick because of him.
 Highly recommended!

-Klondike Experience City Tour
+Klondike Experience City tour

 Jarryd and Jesse wandering down the snowy streets during our Klondike Experience city tour.